xdelacuev0001/tiny-search-engine/common/README.md

 ### common
-A library to encapsulate all the knowledge about how to initialize and validate a pageDirectory, and how to write and read page files, how to mkae words lowercase, and the creating of an index (the datastructure that will be used to keep track of a word's appearance in one or more file) in one place... anticipating future use by Querier.
+A library to encapsulate all the knowledge about how to initialize and validate a pageDirectory, and how to write and read page files, how to mkae words lowercase, and the creating of an index (the datastructure that will be used to keep track of a word's appearance in one or more file) in one place.

 ### Usage